HashteriskGlobal/SentinelEye-WIDS/README.md

 ## Contributing
 We welcome contributions and suggestions to improve the SentinelEye-WIDS project.
 Please feel free to submit issues and pull requests through the project's GitHub repository.

-## Troubleshooting
+## Troubleshooting Guide for SentinelEye-WIDS

-If you experience any issues while setting up or operating the SentinelEye-WIDS, please refer to the troubleshooting guide below:
+If you encounter any issues while setting up or operating your SentinelEye-WIDS, please refer to the troubleshooting steps below for assistance.

+### Wi-Fi Connectivity Issues
+- **Problem**: ESP8266 fails to connect to Wi-Fi.
+- **Solutions**:
+  - **Check Credentials**: Ensure that the Wi-Fi SSID and password entered are correct.
-- If the ESP8266 fails to connect to Wi-Fi, make sure you have entered the correct credentials and that your Wi-Fi network is operational.
+  - **Network Status**: Verify that your Wi-Fi network is active and operational.

+### Pushover Notification Issues
+- **Problem**: Pushover notifications are not being received.
+- **Solutions**:
-- In case of failed Pushover notifications, verify your API and User tokens.
+  - **API and User Tokens**: Confirm that you have correctly entered your Pushover API and User tokens.
+  - **Account Status**: Check that your Pushover account is in good standing and that there are no issues with the Pushover service.

+For further assistance, please refer to the user manual or contact our support team.

-## Security Disclaimer
+## Security Notice
-While SentinelEye-WIDS is designed to enhance the security of wireless networks, it does not guarantee complete protection against all types of Wi-Fi attacks.
-Users are encouraged to employ multiple layers of security and to keep all software up-to-date.
+SentinelEye-WIDS significantly enhances the security of your wireless networks, but no solution can offer absolute protection against all Wi-Fi attacks.
+For optimal safety, we recommend using multiple layers of security and keeping all software up-to-date.

 ## FAQ
 **Q: Can I use SentinelEye-WIDS with any Wi-Fi network?**

 A: SentinelEye-WIDS is compatible with networks that the ESP8266 supports.
 For specific network requirements, refer to the ESP8266 documentation.

 **Q: What kind of attacks can SentinelEye-WIDS detect?**

 A: The system is designed to detect deauthentication attacks by monitoring suspicious packet patterns often associated with such intrusions.

-## Support and New Features
+**Q: How does the Pushover API integration work?**

+A: When a potential intrusion is detected, SentinelEye-WIDS sends an alert via the Pushover API to notify you in real-time through your mobile device.

+**Q: How can I set up the Telegram bot for SentinelEye-WIDS?**

+A: The setup involves creating a bot on Telegram, obtaining the bot token, and configuring the bot token in the SentinelEye-WIDS system settings.
+Detailed instructions can be found in the setup documentation.

+## Need Help or Have a Feature Request?
-For support queries or to suggest new features, please file an issue on the GitHub repository, and we will get back to you as soon as possible.
+We're here to help!
+If you have any support queries or suggestions for new features, please file an issue on our GitHub repository.
+We'll get back to you as soon as possible.

 ## Contact Information
 For assistance or to provide feedback, reach out to us at [contact@hashteriskglobal.com](mailto:contact@hashteriskglobal.com).